Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Related Work

 \section{Related Work}

-\paragraph{Fairness in Classification} The majority of the fairness metric definition literature focuses on classification.
-Here we cover some examples of fairness metrics in classification. \textit{Demographic parity} \cite{Calders:2009:BCI:1674660.1677211, liobait2015OnTR, Zafar2015LearningFC} is a common way of addressing discrimination against protected attributes.
-It requires a decision to be independent of the protected attribute. \textit{Equalized odds}, proposed by \cite{hardt2016equality}, is a fairness metric for a specified sensitive attribute in supervised learning. \textit{Equalized odds} requires a predictor $\hat{Y}$ to be independent with respect to the sensitive attribute, conditioned on the true label $Y$.
-This metric equivalently equalizes true positive rates as well as the false positive rates across the two demographics to prevent classification models to perform well only on the majority group. \textit{Equal opportunity}, also proposed by \cite{hardt2016equality}, is a relaxation of \textit{equalized odds}.
-It focuses only on ``advantaged" outcome $Y=1$.
-More recently, metrics have been explored continuous scores from a classifier: \cite{kallus2019fairness,borkan2019nuanced,narasimhan2019pairwise} all break down AUC of these scores into Mann-Whitney U-tests \cite{mwu_test}.
+\textbf{Fairness in Classification:} The majority of the fairness metric definition literature focuses on classification. \textit{Demographic parity} \cite{Calders:2009:BCI:1674660.1677211, liobait2015OnTR, Zafar2015LearningFC} is a common way of addressing discrimination against protected attributes.
+It requires a decision to be independent of the protected attribute. \textit{Equalized odds} \cite{hardt2016equality} require a predictor $\hat{Y}$ to be independent of the protected attribute, conditioned on the true label $Y$.
+Metrics have also been explored over continuous scores from a classifier: \cite{kallus2019fairness,borkan2019nuanced,narasimhan2019pairwise} all break down AUC of these scores into Mann-Whitney U-tests \cite{mwu_test}.